Skip to content

 “Operation Tiny Home is deeply honored to partner with the Moloka‘i Affordable Housing Alliance in their vital work to provide safe, dignified housing for kūpuna such as Uncle Blue,” said Gabrielle Rapport, executive director of Operation Tiny Home.
 “This initiative is a testament to the incredible efforts of MAHA to create small-footprint homes that offer comfort, cleanliness and the ability to age in place with dignity.
 Uncle Blue and others deserve to live respectfully, surrounded by family and community care.
 We are truly grateful for the opportunity to support Liliana Napoleon and her team in this meaningful work that is making a lasting impact on the lives of the Moloka‘i community.”

-Napoleon, Nāʻiwa Homestead advocate, has worked on the project with partners for the past two and a half years.
+Napoleon, Nāʻiwa Homestead supporter, has worked on the project with partners for the past two and a half years.
 “We are so happy for Uncle Blue as the first kūpuna in Nāʻiwa to transition into a Tiny Home,” she said.
 “We hope other kūpuna and displaced Nāʻiwa families may be able to transition into Tiny Homes on the Nāʻiwa Homestead in the future.
 And we encourage all lessees to take advantage of the opportunities available to them to access financial counseling, financial products, home owner builder guidance, and agricultural site development opportunities for their lots.”

 Nāʻiwa homesteaders and their families are encouraged to join the Nāʻiwa Homesteaders Program, which features monthly Homeowner Builder workshops, both in-person and online.
 These workshops guide lessees toward homeownership with training in credit preparedness, budgeting, and saving services offered through HCA along with financial assessments and mortgage topics through HCL.